Cumming GA Personal Injury Attorney

 Well over 100,000 people seek medical treatment in Georgia ERs every year as the result of traffic collisions, while more than 1,400 people died in traffic collisions in 2015.
 As more people drive distracted, aggressively, and while intoxicated, those numbers will continue to rise, and are expected to do so in the years to come.

 When filing a personal injury lawsuit or seeking an out-of-court settlement, the first step is determining who was at fault.
 Were their multiple parties involved in the car wreck?
 Should the designer or the manufacturer of the unsafe product be held liable?
-An experienced Cumming attorney can help you answer these questions and build evidence to support your claim in court.
+An experienced Cumming personal injury attorney can help you answer these questions and build evidence to support your claim in court.

 There is no set amount you should expect for a specific injury.
 While the type of injury does play a large role in determining the quantity of compensation you may receive, there are too many other factors at play to estimate what you will end up with.
 For example, the negotiating and legal prowess of your attorney plays a large role.
 Even more so, the insurance policy, or in some cases the assets, of the negligent party determines what you have to work with.
 However, the more serious the injury, the larger the financial compensation you can expect.